ohmcodes/AWS-EC2-setup-and-nginx-wordpress-postgresql-configurations/README.md

 ### Modify restriction to wp forlders
 ```
-chmod 777 to /themes /plugins folders
+chmod 777 to /wp-content /themes /plugins folders permission for installation of anything
 ```

 ## 14. Installing PG4WP (postgresql for Wordpress)